Mad-Pixels/golang-etc/go-docker-template/main.md

-# Dockerfile Template for Go-App.
+# Dockerfile Template for Go-App

-The template include compilation optimizations to reduce the binary size.
+The template includes compilation optimizations to reduce the binary size.

 - **ASM:** For Assembly optimizations
 - **LD:** For Linker optimizations
 - **GC:** For GC optimizations

 Additionally, it embraces a multi-architecture approach ensuring compatibility across different hardware platforms.

 During the build process, the template utilizes the **cache** directive, optimizing the workflow.

 ```Dockerfile
 ARG ALPINE_VERSION=3.18